Hendra Virus & Vaccination

 Hendra Virus is close to being the most lethal virus on our planet.
-The Hendra Virus fatality rate is over 50%.
-Of the people who have been infected and recovered the majority of these people continue to suffer the debilitating effects of severe post viral compromise and are unable to work.
-Likewise for an infected horse the fatality rate is 100% that is, if they do not die from the infection, the Government requires their euthanasia as there is the possibility of the virus being latent in their system and recrudescing or becoming active again later on in time.
+The Hendra Virus has a 70% fatality rate for humans and an even higher fatality rate for horses.
+For an infected horse the fatality rate is 100% that is, if they do not die from the infection, the Government requires euthanasia to prevent the spread to humans and other animals.

-There are no treatment options for infection with Hendra Virus.
-The only prevention apart from wise and careful management is to vaccinate your horse(s).
+There are no treatment options for infection of Hendra Virus.
+The only reliable prevention is vaccination.

 1) Is the vaccine safe?

-Sufficient testing has been done to ensure the vaccine is safe and effective however.
-The duration of immunity conferred by the vaccine after the intial course of shots is 12 months.
-Horses require annual vaccination to maintain their immunity.
-The vaccine has been registered with the AVPMA.
+Sufficient testing has been done to ensure the vaccine is safe and effective.
+Horses require annual vaccination to maintain their immunity after the initial course of injections.

 2) What is the program?

-Two vaccinations are given, 21 to 42 days apart – there is no exception to this time due to the strict guidelines we are working under...
+Two vaccinations are given exactly 21 to 42 days apart.
 The horse must be microchipped.
 This can be done at the same time if not already done.
 A 6 month booster is then required, followed by annual boosters for ongoing protection.
 Our vets can perform a wellness check at the same time as the annual booster is administered.

 3) Are there any side effects:

 Side effects from the vaccine are rare and usually mild.
 Possible side effects can include transient swelling at the injection site, reduction in appetite and energy levels for up to 24 hours, and less commonly muscle stiffness or soreness.
 If these side effects occur they can be easily treated by your veterinarian.